Task Dependencies and Priority Inversion

 - You need to have completed the Robust Development Methodologies (I) codelab and the Robust Development Methodologies (II) codelab.

-Scheduling of Periodic Tasks
+Periodic Tasks Configuration

 Add Tasks Dependencies